Impurity with a resonance in the vicinity of the Fermi energy: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We considered a three-dimensional fermionic bath in the presence of a static impurity with a resonance at the Fermi energy.
 Assuming the Breit-Wigner form of the resonance, we computed several properties of the system.
 First, we calculated its self-energy using Fumi's theorem.
-The self-energy is non-analytic in the width of the resonance, which allowed us to suggest an existence of a length scale that determines the physics at intermediate ranges.
+The self-energy is non-analytic in the width of the resonance, which allowed us to suggest emergence of a length scale that determines the physics at intermediate ranges.
 To investigate this length scale further, we calculated the density of the Fermi gas.
 The oscillations of the density exhibit universal long-range physics beyond the standard Friedel oscillations, which can be intuitively explained in terms of a tunneling of a fermion to the internal state of the impurity.
 We argued that the density oscillations can be observed in current cold-atom experiments provided that their temperatures are a fraction of the Fermi temperature.

 Our findings pave a way for a number of future studies.
 First of all, the resonance should introduce an additional time scale.
 We did not observe this scale in the quench dynamics of the density, but it must be important in the long-time dynamics of other observables.
 For example, the Anderson orthogonality catastrophe~\cite{Anderson1967} manifests itself as a decay of a time-dependent overlap~\cite{Nozieres1969,Rivier1971}, see Ref.~\cite{Heavy} for review.
 The rate of this decay is usually given by the value of the phase shift at the Fermi energy.
 Fast change of the phase shift due to a resonance at the Fermi surface will introduce a new time scale into this problem.
 The importance of this scale should be investigated in a future work.
+It can be even first addressed experimentally, for example, by studying real-time evolution of Ramsey response.
+The corresponding short-time behavior will be determined only by few-body physics~\cite{Skou2021,Fermi_polaron_experiment_3} but long-time dynamics will reveal the relevant many-body physics.

 Second, the density of the Fermi gas dictates the shape of the induced impurity-impurity interactions, at least for weakly interacting heavy impurities.
 Our study suggests a possibility to strongly modify the density of the bath using the internal structure of the impurity.
 This may extend the family of existing impurity-impurity interactions mediated by Fermi gases~\cite{Fuchs2007,RKKY_Bose_1,Pasek2019,Huber2019,Enss2020Fermi,Kwasniok2020,RKKY_Bose_2, Edri2020}.
 Although, our paper focuses on a three-dimensional system, it makes sense to study induced correlations in low-dimensional geometries where the effects of interactions are usually more pronounced.
 Even an experimental observation of the density oscillations will be easier in one dimension where their decay is slow in comparison to higher spatial dimensions.